mpi4py/mpi4py-fft/docs/paper/paper.md

 combined with global array redistributions (using interprocess communication) that realign the arrays for further serial transforms.

-For global redistribution ``mpi4py-fft`` makes use of a new and completely generic algorithm [@dalcin18] that allows for any index sets of a multidimensional array to be distributed.
-We can distribute just one index (a slab decomposition), two index sets (pencil decomposition) or even more for higher-dimensional arrays.
-The required MPI communications are always handled under the hood by MPI for Python.
-For serial transforms ``mpi4py-fft`` wraps most of the FFTW library using Cython, making it callable from Python.
-We include wrappers for complex-to-complex, real-to-complex, complex-to-real and real-to-real transforms.
+For global redistributions, ``mpi4py-fft`` makes use of a new and completely generic algorithm [@dalcin18] based on advanced MPI features that allows for any index sets of a multidimensional array to be distributed.
+It can distribute a single index set (slab decomposition), two index sets (pencil decomposition), or even more for higher-dimensional arrays.
+The required MPI communications are always handled under the hood by MPI for Python [@mpi4py08].
+For serial FFT transforms, ``mpi4py-fft`` uses Cython [@cython11] to wrap most of the FFTW library [@fftw05] and provide support for complex-to-complex, real-to-complex, complex-to-real and real-to-real transforms.

 ``mpi4py-fft`` is highly configurable in how it distributes and redistributes arrays.
 Large arrays may be globally redistributed for alignement